 Regardless of the booking method, the highest likelihood of patient compliance success is to provide patients with written confirmation of their appointment instructions so they may read and refer to them prior to the visit.

-In Part Two of this blog, I will look at the gap between booking appointments and office visits and how technology can support patient-centred outcomes.
+In Part Two of this blog, we look at the gap between booking appointments and office visits and how technology can support patient-centred outcomes.